KleinPan/matrix-dotnet/README.md

 not-yet supported, feel free to add it to the `Api/EventContent.cs` file.
 I'll be glad to help with any contributions so even unfinished pull requests are very welcome.

+## Known issues, missing features

+- event relationships and all related APIs are not implemented